URSP 102. Introduction to Human Geography. 3 Hours.

 URSP 313.
 Research and Field Methods in Urban and Regional Studies.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
-Prerequisite: STAT 210.
+Prerequisite: STAT 208 or STAT 210.
 Introduces students to a variety of field and research techniques used to gather and analyze information to study urban and regional issues.
 Key topics include designing a research project, developing and implementing surveys, conducting focus groups and observation, analyzing data statistically, interpreting and reporting results, and utilizing secondary information.

 URSP 315.
 The Evolution of American Cities.
 3 Hours.

 Semester course; 3 lecture hours.
 3 credits.
 A general survey of how cities developed in the United States and the factors that contributed to the process of urbanization.
 Emphasis is placed on the public attitudes and values that have dominated particular periods of history and how these values affected the efforts to urbanize.
 The American city is examined as a vital force in the economic, social and political development of modern America, as the major location for conflict between people of all persuasions, and as the home of much of what is meant by American "civilization.".

 URSP 316.
 Urban Life in Modern America.
 3 Hours.